MatanBu/yelpcamp/README.md

 Yelpcamp is fully functional NodeJs web app

-This is a camping ground website which was actually developed during a code-along while following the-web-developer-bootcamp.
+This is a camping site website which was actually developed during a code-along while following the-web-developer-bootcamp.

 With yelpcamp, one can create and view data related to botcamps you know, including a picture of the bootcamp.